STMPRODUCTION/Muziko/README.md

 - Adaptive difficulty exercises
 - Advanced statistics
 - Cloud integration / PDF export

-Contribution and installation guides will be provided in the full `README.md`.

----

 Made with ❤️ for the music education community.